In Mandali you will find products from local producers: olive oil, honey, raki, olives, herbs, essentail oils and olive soap.

 The walking-path "Azilakas Street" will lead you towards the forest with a small river, very old oak trees and the "strawberry trees".

-In the shop, you can buy unique products from local farmers, craftsmen, artists, and manufacturers.
+In the shop, you can buy products from local farmers, such as olive oil and thyme honey and unique items made by craftsmen, artists, and manufacturers.

-You will find one of a kind jewelry, postcards, paintings, candles, mandala gift cards and other small presents that you will definitely enjoy.
+You will find one of a kind jewellery, postcards, paintings, candles, mandala gift cards and other small presents that you will definitely enjoy.

 Inspired by nature and made from natural materials are the symbols of the unique artworks and jewellery in Mandali.

 I am sure you will love the jewellery made of glass with shells and colliers made from Tagua nuts.
-The gift-cards, paintings and treasure boxes are all unique.
+The gift-cards, paintings, canvasses and treasure boxes are all unique.